pvinis/doing/index.md

         tags: done finished cancelled
         tags_bool: ANY

-You can add additional custom views, just nest them under the "views" key (indented two spaces from the edge).
+You can add additional custom views.
+Just nest them under the `views` key (indented two spaces from the edge).
 Multiple views would look like this:

     views:
       later: